DanielTBonn/regex-gist/gist-template.md

 In our regex we see all four of these methods being used.
 Since we have already talked about the squigly brackets `{}` regarding quantifiers, we will turn our attention to the `*`, `+`, and `?` symbols.

-In our first grouping construct, we see a subexpression looking to match the scheme of a url, `(https?:\/\/)?`.
+In our first grouping construct, we see a subexpression looking to perform a lazy match for the scheme of a url, `(https?:\/\/)?`.
 Since the question mark `?` seeks to match 0 or 1 times, we can safely match both secure and insecure http protocols `https` or `http` respectively.
 Because the grouping construct ends with a quesiton mark as well, the http protocol does not need to be included for us to match a valid URL.
 In addition to those two instances of `?`, we see one more at the end of our entire regex trying to match a forward slash `\/?` one or more times.

+In our second grouping construct `([\da-z\.-]+)` we find the greedy matching symbol `+`.
+Because it requires an expression to match at least 1 time, the bracket expression it is modifying has to be matched, and can be quite long or short since there is not an upper limit to match.